FormidableLabs/serverless-jetpack/README.md

 - lodash (108 unique, 216 total): [node_modules/lodash@4.17.11, ../node_modules/lodash@4.17.15]
 ```

 In the above example, two different versions of lodash were installed and their files were collapsed into the same path space.
+A total of 216 files will end up collapsed into 108 when expanded on disk in your cloud function.
+Yikes!

 So how do we fix the problem?

 A first starting point is to generate a full report of the packaging step.
 Instead of running `serverless deploy|package <OPTIONS>`, try out `serverless jetpack package --report <OPTIONS>`.
 This will produce a report at the end of packaging that gives a full list of files.
 You can then use the logged message above as a starting point to examine the actual files collapsed in the zip file.
 Then, spend a little time figuring out the dependencies of how things ended up where.